YGGverse/Yoda/README.md

 Privacy-oriented GTK 4 / Libadwaita client written in Rust.

 The term _Privacy-oriented_ means that Yoda complies to the [Gemini protocol specification](https://geminiprotocol.net/docs/protocol-specification.gmi) and excludes third-party connections, that making it safe to use in combination with I2P.
-The Yoda browser also includes useful tools, such as flexible proxy configuration, out of the box for use with mesh networks like Yggdrasil, Mycelium, CJDNS, and others.
-Additionally, it prevents auto-follow external redirection by default and requires manual confirmation, which is currently not clearly specified.
+It also includes useful tools, such as connection details, optional DNS/Geo-IP features, flexible proxy configuration for use with modern IPv6 mesh networks like Yggdrasil, Mycelium, CJDNS, and others.

 Yoda browser is primarily designed by and for experienced network users who care about their fingerprints and prefer to control every action manually.
 It does not preload tab content on app opening, does not run any background connections, does not incorporate web-like media preloading without user initiation, and does not automatically check for updates, even from 'official' servers.
+Additionally, it prevents auto-follow external redirection by default and requires manual confirmation, which is currently not clearly specified.

-The Gemini protocol was designed as a simple, private alternative to the Web, and Yoda follows this philosophy by providing a straightforward graphical user interface (GUI), partially inspired by the Firefox UI.
+The Gemini protocol was designed as a minimalistic, tracking-resistant alternative to the Web, and Yoda simply follows this philosophy by providing a straightforward graphical user interface (GUI) that is partially inspired by the Firefox UI.

 > [!IMPORTANT]
 > Project in development, for stable version use checkpoint [releases](https://github.com/YGGverse/Yoda/releases)!